slimcoin-project/electrum-server/HOWTO.md

 ### Step 1.
 Create a user for running bitcoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `slimcoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser bitcoin --disabled-password
+    $ sudo adduser slimcoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - bitcoin
+    $ sudo su - slimcoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/bitcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/slimcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download bitcoind
+Download slimcoind

 We currently recommend bitcoin core 0.15.0 stable.
 If your package manager does not supply a recent bitcoind or you prefer to compile it yourself, here are some pointers for Ubuntu:

     $ sudo apt-get install make bsdmainutils g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config libevent-dev
-    $ sudo su - bitcoin
+    $ sudo su - slimcoin
     $ cd ~/src && wget https://bitcoin.org/bin/bitcoin-core-0.15.0/bitcoin-0.15.0.tar.gz
     $ sha256sum bitcoin-0.15.0.tar.gz | grep 54b6f54982da97f294d21ad69c6b8624f2cf40d157be0683123b2ba6db2bf2a1
     $ tar xfz bitcoin-0.15.0.tar.gz